45+ Indiana Religious Sites

 1700 S Main St, Goshen, IN

 The Meditation Garden is located near the College Cabin along the Elkhart River.
-The 85-feet college labyrinth was designed as a place for the student and the community to pray and meditate and is located between East Hall and the Music Center.
+The 85-foot college labyrinth, between East Hall and the Music Center, was designed for students and the community to pray and meditate.

 Grotto of Our Lady Lourdes & Basilica on the Sacred Heart, South Bend